Gov. Linda Lingle has received a list of six nominees for chief justice of the Hawaii State Supreme Court and has 30 days to make her selection.

 The nominees, chosen by the state Judicial Selection Commission, are Supreme Court Associate Justice Mark Recktenwald; Craig Nakamura, chief judge of the Intermediate Court of Appeals; appellate judges Daniel Foley and Katherine Leonard; and Circuit Judges Bert Ayabe and Richard Pollack.

-The governor must chose the state’s next chief justice from the six names to fill the vacancy when Chief Justice Ronald Moon must step down before he turns age 70 on Sept.
-4 because of the mandatory retirement law for state judges.
+Lingle must appoint the state’s fifth head of the state Judiciary to fill the vacancy when Chief Justice Ronald Moon steps down by Sept.
+4, when he turns 70, because of the mandatory retirement law for state judges.